paimpozhil/dPanel/README.md

 ### Status for now --

-we do not have any web panel yet. just Bash Scripts which will in future serve for API calls/base for this system.
+we have Bash Scripts which will in future serve for API calls/base for this system.

 These scripts will let you to create a proper docker setup for hosting Many PHP/HTML/Mysql sites in a server with

-a) Data Container for storing the persistent data like /var/lib/www and /var/www , /data , /backup
+##### a) Data Container for storing the persistent data like /var/lib/www and /var/www , /data , /backup
-b) Utils container for ssh / backup / any tools you would like to have.
+##### b) Utils container for ssh / backup / any tools you would like to have.
-c) all related containers properly linked together so they can see/talk .
+##### c) all related containers properly linked together so they can see/talk .

 You can run many website within the same server under different containers on their own Jails with our setup.